 Genu varum is normal in infants and toddlers under age two.
-After this stage, if it presents on one side or comes on suddenly, there may be an underlying problem that could require treatment.
+After this stage, if it presents on one side or comes on suddenly, there may be an underlying problem that may require treatment.

-In a bilateral valgus knee, also known as genu valgum, the opposite is seen.
-The knees angle in towards one another, and likely touch in a standing position.
-This causes the lower legs to splay out, with the feet spaced apart.
-There may also be inward rotation of the tibia (or shin bone), and rolling in of the ankles, known as foot pronation.
+In valgus knee, the knees angle in towards one another and likely touch in a standing position.
+This causes the lower legs to splay out with the feet spaced apart.
+There may also be inward rotation of the tibia (shin bone) and rolling in of the ankles, known as foot pronation.
 This can contribute to an increased lordosis and anterior pelvic tilt.

-Generally, ‘normal’ TFA is defined as being in the range of six degrees of valgus, with women slightly higher than men, on average.
-Over ten degrees of valgus is considered valgus malalignment, while a TFA of under zero degrees is considered a varus malalignment, although there is variation in the literature regarding measurement parameters and descriptions.
+The tibiofemoral angle, or TFA, is used to measure the angle between the axes of the femur (thighbone) and the tibia.
+Generally, ‘normal’ TFA is defined as being in the range of six degrees of valgus with women slightly higher than men on average.
+Anything more than 10 degrees of valgus or less than zero degrees is considered a malalignment—although there is variation in the scientific literature regarding measurement parameters and descriptions.

 Symptoms of varus knee